Zefk/Fairyolica-World/README.md

 **License:**

-The Fairyolica World is free under CC-BY-SA 3.0
+Most of it is free under CC-BY-SA 3.0 unless marked otherwise.

 That means it is free for commercial and non-commercial use.